osmankbk/API-Employee-Directory/README.md

 # API-Employee-Directory
 An employee directory that shares information by communicating with a Random user Generator API.
 It makes a fetch request, parse the response, & distribute employee information accordingly.
+Opends modal view, & extends employee info on click.